guneetdeol/Deep-Learning-and-Neural-Networks/README.md

     -Write functions (e.g. forward propagation, backward propagation, logistic loss, etc...) that would help you decompose your code and ease the process of building a neural network.
     - Initialize/update parameters according to your desired structure.
 #### Deep Neural Network - Application:
+This notebook allows us to:
    - Learn how to use all the helper functions you built in the previous assignment to build a model of any structure you want.
    - Experiment with different model architectures and see how each one behaves.
    - Recognize that it is always easier to build your helper functions before attempting to build a neural network from scratch.